shimunn/fido2luks/README.md

 ## Test

-Just reboot and see if it works, if thats the case you should remove your old less secure password from your luks header:
+Just reboot and see if it works, if that's the case you should remove your old less secure password from your LUKS header:

 ```
-#Recommend in case you lose your authenticator, store this backupfile somewhere safe
+# Recommend in case you lose your authenticator, store this backupfile somewhere safe
 cryptsetup luksHeaderBackup /dev/disk/by-uuid/<DISK_UUID> --header-backup-file luks_backup_<DISK_UUID>
-#There is no turning back if you mess this up, make sure you made a backup
+# There is no turning back if you mess this up, make sure you made a backup
 fido2luks -i add-key --exclusive /dev/disk/by-uuid/<DISK_UUID>
 ```